How to arrange a trip to Zanzibar

 Travel insurance: it’s always recommended to take out travel insurance during a trip, especially to cover the medical expenses because they could be very high.
 We always do our travel insurance with Worldnomad.com.

 Important: check the Government’s official website or contact your Embassy in Tanzania for more information about safety and health.
 It is always advisable to contact your local Center for Disease Prevention (or a specialized doctor) to determine any vaccinations you need to visit Tanzania.

 How to reach Zanzibar

 The international airport of Zanzibar is the Abeid Amani Karume (ZNZ) which is located about 8 km from Stone Town and is well connected to several airports such as Dubai, Doha, Addis Ababa or Istanbul.
-If you are already in Tanzania, you can reach Zanzibar with a domestic flight from Kilimanjaro (Arusha) airport or Dar es Salam airport.
+If you are already in Tanzania, you can reach Zanzibar with a domestic flight from Kilimanjaro (Arusha) or Dar es Salam airports.
 The last option, the most inconvenient, is to reach Zanzibar by ferry from Dar es Salam’s port.
 You will find dozens and dozens of taxis outside the airport, while the port is located right in Stone Town, and you can also reach your accommodation in the city on foot.

 Notice: As of 1 June 2019, plastic bags are banned for environmental reasons.
 Airline passengers will be asked to surrender plastic bags on arrival.